Joe Brittain: County Cup Final appearances

 Joe Brittain played in Leeds' 11-3 victory over Dewsbury in the 1921–22 Yorkshire Cup Final during the 1921–22 season at Thrum Hall, Halifax on Saturday 26 November 1921.

 Club career

-Joe Brittain made his début for Leeds against Batley at Headingley, Leeds on Saturday 4 September 1915.
+Brittain made his début for Leeds against Batley at Headingley, Leeds on Saturday 4 September 1915.

 The Leeds backline in the early 1920s was known as the Busy Bs, as it included; Jim Bacon, Arthur Binks, Billy Bowen, Joe Brittain, and Harold Buck.